mikenguyen13/data_analysis/_book/26-dif-in-dif.md

     -   Matching and DiD can use pre-treatment outcomes to correct for selection bias.
 From real world data and simulation, [@chabe2015analysis] found that matching generally underestimates the average causal effect and gets closer to the true effect with more number of pre-treatment outcomes.
 When selection bias is symmetric around the treatment date, DID is still consistent when implemented symmetrically (i.e., the same number of period before and after treatment).
 In cases where selection bias is asymmetric, the MC simulations show that Symmetric DiD still performs better than Matching.

+    -   Forward DID is a simple algo that helps choose control units [@li2024frontiers].

 -   It's always good to show results with and without controls because

     -   If the controls are fixed within group or within time, then those should be absorbed under those fixed effects